All research

 0.84

 Figure 1.
-Aggregate WER (lower is better) across all six evaluated systems.
-ElevenLabs Scribe v2 leads; Sarvam Saaras v3 and Deepgram Nova-3 are statistically tied behind it; AssemblyAI Universal-3 Pro is the structural outlier driven by the script collapse failure mode described below.
+Aggregate WER (lower is better) across the seven evaluated systems.
+ElevenLabs Scribe v2 leads; Sarvam Saaras v3 and Deepgram Nova-3 are statistically tied behind it; AssemblyAI Universal-3 Pro is pushed out by script collapse.
+Whisper large-v3's WER > 4 reflects Latin-transliteration against Brahmi-script references.

 The script collapse problem

-Script Fidelity Rate measures the fraction of output characters that are in the expected script for the target language.
-A high WER paired with a high SFR means the model is trying — making word-level errors but in the right alphabet.
-A low SFR means something more pathological is happening: the model is silently producing output in the wrong script entirely.
-WER cannot tell these apart, but customers care enormously about the difference.
-A romanized Latin transcript of Malayalam audio is unusable for downstream Indic NLP regardless of what its WER number says.
+Script Fidelity Rate measures the fraction of output characters in the expected script for the target language.
+A high WER paired with a high SFR means the model is trying — making word-level errors in the right alphabet.
+A low SFR means something more pathological: the model is producing output in the wrong script entirely.
+WER cannot distinguish these, but customers care about the difference: a romanized Latin transcript of Malayalam audio is unusable for downstream Indic NLP regardless of what its WER number says.

 ModelBenGujHinKanMalMarOriPanTamTel